ArtificialLuxuryIntelligence/ParallelReader/README.md

 ![My Words - Google Chrome 02_06_2021 20_24_05 (2)](https://user-images.githubusercontent.com/54374934/120541018-3ccc1e00-c3e1-11eb-98d6-d5d458b5f6d3.png)_Save words and their context to view at a later stage_

-## Privacy Statement
+## Privacy Policy

 No information about the user is collected at any time.
-Some actions within the extension, such as saving words, use the local, internal storage of the browser only and is not passed on the me or anyone else.
+Some actions within the extension, such as saving words, use the local, internal storage of the browser only and the data is not passed on to me or anyone else.

 ## Issues / Contributions